 Common Add-Backs in Business Valuation

 To understand what a common add-back is, we must first define it.
 For starters, an add-back is an expense that is added back to the profits of the business.
 Most often it applies to earnings before interest, taxes, depreciation, amortization, or EBITDA.
 This is for the purpose of improving the profit situation of the company.
-Add-backs help show what the company’s true cash flow is.
+Add-backs show what the company’s true cash flow is.
 This in turn shows the best value of the business.
-Add-backs are beneficial for the seller and buyer as they provide the most accurate value of the business.
+Common add-backs are beneficial for the seller and buyer as they provide the most accurate value of the business.

 At Peak Business Valuation, our business appraisers seek to provide the most realistic value for your business.
 We take into account all potential add-backs that might impact the value of your business.
 Whether buying or selling, it is important to consider obtaining a business valuation.
 For more information, please reach out.
 We are happy to answer any questions you may have.
 Schedule your free consultation below.